ffund/real-time-embedded-systems-lab/5-timing-interrupts/README.md

 If you get a 10 in each, restart program execution and try it again, pressing the button faster this time.

-You should find that the program register more than 10 button presses (and possibly, a different number of presses and releases).
-This is because of *bouncing*.
+You should find that the program registers more than 10 button presses (and possibly, a different number of presses and releases).
+This is because of *switch bounce*.
 Switch bounce is the non-ideal behavior of the contacts in a button or switch that creates multiple electrical transitions for a single user input.